gmohlamo/vbSparkle/README.md

     }
 ```

-Here is an exemple of node with Prettify function:
+Here is an example of node with Prettify function:
 ```c#
     public class VbOnGotoStatement : VbStatement<VBScriptParser.OnGoToStmtContext>
     {